 4. Getting exceptional recommendation letters can be challenging.
 It’s always better to pick your recommenders from different companies so that your recommendation letter does not include the same examples.

 5. Invest in right resources such as good admission consultant for a strong application.
 GMAT score is important but it is not the only parameter.
 An overall strong application includes outstanding essays and recommendation letters so invest considerable time for those.
+Here is an instance when a candidate got into Chicago Booth EMBA with an Executive Assessment (EA) Score.

 I hope that you find my experiences useful.